-What is POCSO offence here?
-Gauhati HC asks Assam as it grants bail to 9 men in child marriage cases
+Assam child marriage arrests causing havoc, says Gauhati HC

-Over 3,000 people in the state have been arrested under either the Protection of Children from Sexual Offences Act or the Prohibition of Child Marriage Act.
+The High Court questioned the rationale of invoking charges under the Protection of Children from Sexual Offences Act in such cases.

-The Gauhati High Court on Tuesday granted anticipatory bail in four separate cases of child marriage, observing that charges under the Prevention of Children from Sexual Offences Act may not be justified, reported Live Law.
+The Gauhati High Court on Tuesday granted anticipatory bail in four separate cases of child marriage, observing that charges under the Protection of Children from Sexual Offences Act may not be justified, reported Live Law.

 Since February 3, the Assam police have launched a crackdown on child marriages with retributive arrests.
 As of February 12, over 3,000 people have been arrested under either the Protection of Children from Sexual Offences Act or the Prohibition of Child Marriage Act.